idexio/staking-replicator/README.md

 ### Hardware / VPS

 Replicator is designed to run on a computer or inexpensive VPS that is continually connected to the internet with a stable IP address and inbound connectivity.
+It requires at minimum:

-* 1 GB+ memory
+* 1 GB memory
-* 2 GB+ storage
+* 2 GB storage

 The least expensive tier of many cloud computing providers meets these requirements.